UWPCE-PythonCert/PythonCertDevel/_sources/modules/MoreOnMutability.rst.txt

 This: http://python.net/crew/mwh/hacks/objectthink.html#question

 Is a link to a discussion on comp.lang.python from over 15 years ago -- but the issues are still the same.
-IN particular, Alex Martelli's answer is brilliant.
+In particular, Alex Martelli's answer is brilliant.

 Go read it....